 We make decisions on a daily basis, from something as innocent as figuring out what to have for lunch to deciding on whether to go for that last bid or not in a property auction.
-In business settings, sub-optimal decision-making can lead to bad experiences for millions of users, loss of customers and revenue, or even the downfall of companies.
-In order to reduce preventable missteps, companies introduce good governance and typically look to their leaders and managers for sound decision making.
-This is complemented with a range of measures such as hypothesis-driven approaches to solve problems, inceptions to kick off projects with the proper stakeholders and training on critical thinking for employees.
+In business settings, sub-optimal decision making can lead to bad experiences for users or customers and financial losses.

-It is worth emphasising at this stage that the core of the matter is not about avoiding mistakes at all cost, or criticising incidents after the fact.
-Rather, sound decision-making is about preventing the kind of undesirable outcomes that would have been picked up and avoided through (1) experience and subject matter expertise, (2) collective intelligence and (3) structured thinking.
+It is worth emphasising at this stage that the core of the matter is not about avoiding mistakes at all cost or criticising incidents after the fact.
+Rather, sound decision making is about preventing the kind of undesirable outcomes that would have been picked up and avoided through (1) experience and subject matter expertise, (2) collective intelligence and (3) structured thinking.
 The reality however can be harsh.
-As much as we strive for sound decision-making, some times, s**t happens.
-Over the years, I have had the privilege of being very close to some of these decisions.
-A closer look reveals a thing I call the unholy trinity that prevented sound decision-making, instead of factors which are beyond one’s control.
+As much as we strive for sound decision making, some times, s**t happens.

-The unholy trinity in our context refers to the three characteristics of a person or a group of people who are involved in decision-making that, knowingly or not, promote a sub-optimal path.
-The presence of individuals exercising these traits during decision-making greatly diminishes the effectiveness of the check and balance measures mentioned briefly above.
-This does not only lead to optimal solutions being missed, the presence of individuals with these traits in the governance structure will ensure that the business continues investing in less than ideal approaches.
-Let’s discuss these traits.
+A closer look at some of the decisions that did not go well often reveals a thing I call unholy trinity.
+The unholy trinity in our context refers to the three characteristics of a person or a group of people who are involved in decision making that, knowingly or not, promote for sub-optimal paths to be pursued.
+The presence of individuals exercising these traits during decision making greatly diminishes the effectiveness of the check and balance measures mentioned above.
+The presence of individuals with these traits in the governance structure will ensure that the business continues investing in less than ideal paths to solving critical problems.
+We will discuss these traits.

 I am better than anyone else

 The first tell-tale sign is an elitist or prejudiced mindset.
-This often manifests as poor judge of talent, the stifling or ridiculing of differing views and the constant moving of goal posts.
-The people who think in this way have distorted views of the true capabilities, expertise and experience of other individuals.
+This often manifest as poor judge of talent, the stifling or ridiculing of differing views and the constant moving of goal posts.
+The people who think in such a way have distorted views of the true capabilities, expertise and experience of other individuals.
 In their heads, they translate differing opinions and lived experiences into knowledge gaps and character flaws.
-An example of how this might play out would be, during an inception or planning, only the stakeholders who live up to the elitist’s expectations are invited.
-This as a result undermines the usefulness of these processes which are meant to promote sound decision-making.
+An example of how this might play out is, during an inception or planning, only the stakeholders who live up to the elitist’s expectations are invited.
+This as a result undermines the usefulness of the planning process which is meant to promote sound decision making.

-In other scenarios where opinions are expressed that don’t quite align with the elitest’s mindset, they are quickly dismissed.
+In other scenarios where opinions are expressed that do not quite align with the people with such a mindset, these perspectives are quickly dismissed.
 The confirmation bias in these people means that they only listen to things which confirm their misconceptions.
-Various tactics such as word salad, ad hominem arguments, projection and gaslighting are used to confuse and discredit the individuals who expressed their views.
-Instead of giving these views due consideration, the elitists tend to generalise everything they hear and discount the nuances by using comments such as “Someone I know has tried that before and it doesn’t work“.
+Various tactics such as word salad, ad hominem arguments, projection and gaslighting are used to confuse and discredit the individuals who expressed the views.
+Instead of giving different views due consideration, the elitists also tend to generalise everything they hear and discount the nuances by using comments such as “Someone I know has tried that before and it doesn’t work”.

 Another point worth mentioning is that these elitists can never be pleased.
-This makes engaging in healthy debate with them difficult, if not impossible.
-Even after exhaustive evidence has been put forth to validate an argument, they set up another expectation or demand more proof — something known as moving the goal post.
+This makes engaging in healthy debates with them difficult, if not impossible.
+Even after exhaustive evidence has been put forth to support an argument, they set up another expectation or demand for more proof, something known as moving the goal post.
 They deal with this in their heads by plainly ignoring the facts that make them uncomfortable, i.e., the ostrich effect.
-This goes back to the true intent of the elitists, which is to discount opposing views and pull others down.
+This goes back to the true intent of the elitists, which is to continue to discount opposing views and pull others down.

 The idea is mine and it is going to work

-The second sign is making it personal — whether it’s the approach to a problem or the outcome of a decision.
-It’s important that we draw a distinction between being passionate about producing great outcomes versus making something personal.
-There is no question that the people involved in the decision-making need to lead with conviction.
-Making something personal, however, brings ego and hubris into the decision-making process.
-This crosses the line from just focusing on what’s best for the business to a decision or a path that favours an individual’s reputation or vested interest.
+The second sign is the making of an approach to a problem or the outcome of a decision personal.
+It is important that we draw a distinction between being passionate about producing great outcomes versus making something personal.
+There is no question that the people involved in the decision making need to have conviction about whatever is being decided.
+Making something personal, however, brings ego and hubris into the decision making process.
+This crosses the line from just focusing on what is best for the business to a decision or a path that favours an individual’s reputation or vested interest.

-Now that deciding on a path or continuing to pursue a path has become personal, various biases are introduced into decision-making processes along the way.
-Optimism bias is an obvious one where these people now refuse to believe that ‘their’ chosen paths have even the slightest chance of failure.
-This distorts the risk profile of the entire range of options available during decision-making, which sets a dangerous precedent.
+Now that deciding on a path or whether to continue to pursue a path has become personal, various biases are introduced into decision making processes along the way.
+Optimism bias is an obvious one where these people now refuses to believe that ‘their’ chosen paths have even the slightest chance of failure.
+This distorts the risk profile of the entire range of options available during decision making, which sets a dangerous precedent.
 In the event that cracks start to show in the solution, the emotionally invested individuals will take the matter personally.
-Instead of assessing the problems with the current approach objectively and reconsidering the options if required, these people will start rationalising.
+Instead of assessing the problems with the current approach objectively and to reconsider the options if required, these people will start rationalising.

 You will listen to me or else

 At this point, a dangerous bias rears its ugly head, the sunk-cost fallacy.
 The use of the position of influence or power to initially muster the entire business behind the approach is repeated again.
-Due to the emotional and financial investments that have already been put into the solution, the elitists will play this card, coupled with their easy access to the necessary decision makers, to convince the business to see it right through to the end.
+Due to the emotional and financial cost that has already been incurred, the elitists will play this card, coupled with their easy access to the necessary decision makers, to convince the business to see it right through to the end.